 Testing to determine the health status of a person should only be carried out after the employer has established that the person is in fact competent to perform the essential job functions or duties and after a job offer has been made.

 People with disabilities should be consulted on their career advancement and possible needs and so facilities and materials for training should be accessible to them.
-Evaluation of work performance should clearly identify and fairly measure and reward performance of the essential functions of the job.
+Evaluation of work performance should clearly identify and fairly measure and reward the performance of the essential functions of the job.

 Employers must protect the confidentiality of information that has been disclosed by a worker or job applicant with a disability.
 They must take care to keep records of private information relating to the disability confidential and separate from general personal records.